 Recruitment

 All patients presenting for coronary angiography for all indications, including inpatient and outpatient procedures, will be considered for prospective recruitment.
+Patients may be identified and consented by any member of the research team, including Dr Avedis Ekmejian, Dr Usaid Allahwala, and Prof Ravinay Bhindi.
 At the time of consenting for the procedure, patients will be consented for the possibility of recruitment for the study depending on the outcome of the diagnostic angiogram.
 As discussed in the inclusion criteria, patients with moderate epicardial coronary lesions of vessels ≥ 2mm will be eligible for this study.

 Eligibility Criteria